From BR Bullpen

 - Debut September 25, 1957

 - Born September 22, 1939 in Savannah, GA USA

 - Died January 15, 1966 in Buffalo, NY USA

 Biographical Information

-He started 1 game in his major league career.
-It was on September 28, 1958 as a member of the White Sox against the Kansas City Athletics.
+He started one game in his major league career.
+It was on September 28, 1958 on the final day of the season, against the Kansas City Athletics.
 He pitched 4 innings, giving up 4 hits, one earned run, walking none and striking out four.
 His lone run was on a home run by Lou Klimchock, who at 18 was even younger than Stover; in fact it was the first time in major league history that a teenager had homered against another teenager.